 • Project started on September 5, 2005

-• Enrolled 45 rag picker children from 2 slums Meera Nagar and Saibaba Nagar in Bhopal.
+• Enrolled 70 rag picker and street children from 3 slums Meera Nagar, Saibaba Nagar and Shyam Nagar in Bhopal.

-• The average strength of 30 are managed, guided and taught by 5 teachers (3 from the slums itself, a College student and a Teacher from one of the schools in Bhopal).
+• The average strength of 60 are managed, guided and taught by 6 teachers (all educated girls from the slums itself), trained by OASiS and the 3 Museums.

-• The project is guided and directed by a very senior teacher from a reputed school in Bhopal, and by a social worker from the academic sector.
+• The project is guided and directed by a Social worker and Academician, and a very senior teacher from a reputed school in Bhopal.

-• First six months were focussed on changing attitudes and basic literacy for all students.
+• First six months were focussed on changing attitudes, cleanliness, mannerisms and dissuading bad habits.

-• Project giving wonderful results speaking success of adopted non-formal methods of education.
+• Project giving wonderful results speaking success of the adopted non-formal methods of education.

-• The first quarter evaluation done in the first week of January 2006 has shown remarkable improvement in the behavioural aspects like discipline, cleanliness, orderliness and basic civic sense, of the children, and substantial strength towards building an academic foundation.
+• The quarterly evaluations have shown remarkable improvement in the behavioural aspects, discipline, cleanliness, orderliness and basic civic sense, of the children, basic literacy and substantial strength towards building an academic foundation.

 • Funding being explored with corporate and institutions, funding organisations and individual sponsorship by concerned citizens in Bhopal and friends of OASiS.